dmee3/dotfiles/README.md

 After cloning the repo, cd into it with `cd dotfiles` and run

-    bundle install

-Then, clone included files to the home directory

-**WARNING: THIS WILL OVERWRITE CURRENT FILES**

-    bundle exec curate -v
+    ruby initialize.rb

+This should take care of everything for you.
+It's jank as hell so results may vary.
+Good luck!

+## Notes

-Custom, machine-specific settings can be stored in `~/.machine_profile` and will be auto-loaded by `~/.bash_profile`.
+- Custom, machine-specific settings can be stored in `~/.machine_profile` and will be auto-loaded by `~/.bash_profile`.

 ## Brew Dependencies
+All of these should be handled by `initialize.rb`
 - fzf ([Fuzzy finder](https://github.com/junegunn/fzf))
 - chunkwm ([Window manager](https://github.com/koekeishiya/chunkwm))
 - skhd ([Shortcuts for chunkwm](https://github.com/koekeishiya/skhd))